monolithpl/verb.forms.dictionary/README.md

 - ```verbs-all``` - the two above lists combined

 ###file format
-All the files are in the following format:

 |Verb - Base form / Infinitive / Present Simple / 1st Person | Present Simple / 3rd Person | Past Simple | Past Participle | Present Participle (-ing)|
 |-------|---------------|------------|-------|-----|
 |_(I / you / we / they)_ | _(he / she / it)_ | _(all)_ | _(all)_ | _(all)_|